 NLT James 5:1 Look here, you rich people, weep and groan with anguish because of all the terrible troubles ahead of you.
-2Your wealth is rotting away, and your fine clothes are moth-eaten rags.
-3Your gold and silver have become worthless.
+Your wealth is rotting away, and your fine clothes are moth-eaten rags.
+Your gold and silver have become worthless.
 The very wealth you were counting on will eat away your flesh in hell.
 This treasure you have accumulated will stand as evidence against you on the day of judgment.
-4For listen!
+For listen!
 Hear the cries of the field workers whom you have cheated of their pay.
 The wages you held back cry out against you.
 The cries of the reapers have reached the ears of the Lord Almighty.
-5You have spent your years on earth in luxury, satisfying your every whim.
+You have spent your years on earth in luxury, satisfying your every whim.
 Now your hearts are nice and fat, ready for the slaughter.
-6You have condemned and killed good people who had no power to defend themselves against you.
+You have condemned and killed good people who had no power to defend themselves against you.

-Is James saying all wealthy people fit this description?
+• Does James say that all wealthy people fit this description?
 Why or why not?